bengfarrell/rgf-blog/content/blog/2016-05-30-a-winemakers-downtown-sonoma-afternoon.md

 [![Henry Matthes and Passaggio’s winemaker, Cynthia Cosco.](http://s3.amazonaws.com/thegourmez-wpmedia/2016/05/MathesSonoma-29-373x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/05/MathesSonoma-29.jpg) Henry Matthes and Passaggio’s winemaker, Cynthia Cosco.</div>

-Though I had not tried any Passaggio wines before, I knew of it as it happens to be a favorite of the local wine blogger community -- in large part, because winemaker Cynthia Cosco is a pretty regular blogger herself.
+Though I had not tried any Passaggio wines before, I knew of it as it happens to be a favorite of the local wine blogger community—in large part, because winemaker Cynthia Cosco is a pretty regular blogger herself.
 Luckily for me, Cynthia happened to be in when Henry and I passed by.
 As they enjoyed catching up on all the industry happenings, I sampled a couple glasses from the many, many varieties on offer in this tasting room.
 Cynthia is a busy woman!

 [![Passaggio Tempranillo Rose](http://s3.amazonaws.com/thegourmez-wpmedia/2016/05/MathesSonoma-26-334x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/05/MathesSonoma-26.jpg)